Middle Georgia State University: 1996–2011

 In 1996, Macon College was renamed Macon State College.
 The first bachelor's degrees were awarded in May 1999.
 With support from the City of Warner Robins and funding from the General Assembly, the college constructed a new building and renovated another to establish a new campus in Warner Robins in 2003.

 Middle Georgia College also was expanding.
-A new program was added in 2007, when the college assumed the programs and facilities that had been the Georgia Aviation Technical College in Eastman.
+A new program was added in 2007, when the college assumed the programs and facilities that had been the Georgia Aviation Technical College at Heart of Georgia Regional Airport in Eastman.
 With that consolidation, Middle Georgia College had campuses in Cochran, Dublin and Eastman.

 While Middle Georgia College had residence halls, Macon State College, for its first 40 years, was strictly a commuter college.
 However, units in an apartment building near the campus opened as student housing for the fall 2010 semester.

 In 2010, Macon State also became the host of the International Cherry Blossom Festival's annual Tunes and Balloons event.

 2011–present

 From 2011 to 2015, the two institutions went through dramatic change, beginning in June 2011 when Dr. David Bell ended his 14-year presidency of Macon State.
-He was replaced in July 2011 by Dr. Jeff Allbritten.
+He was replaced in July 2011 by Jeff Allbritten.

 Six months later, in January 2012, the Board of Regents set in motion the consolidation of Macon State College with Middle Georgia College.
 In May, the Regents decided on a name for the new institution—Middle Georgia State College—and also laid out a path for elevating the consolidated institution to university status after a review process.
 Allbritten left the presidency after only one year.
 In July 2012, he was replaced by Dr. John Black, who had retired as president emeritus of East Georgia State College.
 Black became interim president of Macon State, while Dr. Michael Stoy continued to serve as president of Middle Georgia College.

 In the fall of 2012, students at the two colleges selected a new mascot to replace the "Blue Storm" (of Macon State) and the "Warriors" (of Middle Georgia).
 More than 1,000 students on the campuses of the two legacy institutions voted to select Knights as the new mascot.
 Students also selected new school colors of purple, black and silver, and they voted among several choices on the design of the new mascot.
 The new mascot and color selections were at least partially influenced by the two institutions' previous identities.
 The Blue Storm was depicted as a horse in clouds, while the Warriors were fighting humans.
 Some students saw the "knight," an armor-wearing fighting soldier often depicted as riding a horse, as a combination of the two former mascots.
 Selection of the new colors was similarly influenced by the past.
 The Blue Storm colors were blue and gold; the Warrior colors were red and black.
 The combination of blue and red form purple, a regal color often worn by knights.
 Students also proposed many names for the new mascot; the name "Duke" was selected in another student vote.